 Conclusion: For a sales boost, make it easier to adapt your existing content

-Targeting your content through customisation should maximise the impact of your sales and marketing materials in each of your target market locations.
+Targeting your content through customization should maximize the impact of your sales and marketing materials in each of your target market locations.

 So are those local teams equipped to carry out this role?
 With the right platform and templating tools, the creation of compelling local versions of a centrally created campaign becomes one less challenge to overcome.
 The end result should be the boost in sales revenue you are looking for – along with the ability to keep on top of the content production process.